Arkansas Highway 36: Route description

+Hamlet to Searcy

-Highway 36 begins at US 64 east of Conway in Central Arkansas near the unincorporated community of Hamlet.
-It runs north through rural parts of the Arkansas Valley ecoregion, passing the Liberty School Cafeteria, a historic building listed on the National Register of Historic Places, shortly north of the US 64 junction.
+Highway 36 begins at US 64 at Hamlet and runs north through rural parts of the Arkansas Valley ecoregion, passing the Liberty School Cafeteria, a historic building listed on the National Register of Historic Places.
 Winding north through a sparsely populated rural area, Highway 36 serves as the southern terminus for Highway 287 in Holland and Highway 107 near Enola.
-Approaching the White County line, Highway 310 joins Highway 36 for a concurrency through the small town of Mount Vernon.
-In the town, Highway 310 turns due east; Highway 36 continues north, crossing the East Fork Cadron Creek before entering White County.
+Approaching the White County line, Highway 36 meets Highway 310 in the small town of Mount Vernon.
+The route continues north, crossing the East Fork Cadron Creek before entering White County.

 Upon entering White County, Highway 36 enters Rose Bud, a small town.
 Highway 36 serves as the eastern terminus of Highway 124 before again bridging the East Fork Cadron Creek.
-Continuing east, the route has an offset intersection with Highway 5, a major north–south highway in the region.
+Continuing east, the route has a very brief concurrency with Highway 5, a major north–south highway in the region.
 East of Rose Bud, Highway 36 continues through rural lands predominantly used for ranching or broiler production on its way to Searcy, a regional population and economic center.
-Highway 36 passes unincorporated communities such as Joy and Center Hill, and junctions with (a separate section of) Highway 310, Highway 305, and Highway 320.
+Highway 36 passes unincorporated communities such as Joy and Center Hill, and junctions with Highway 310, Highway 305, and Highway 320.
 The highway passes two NRHP properties on its way to Searcy: the Titan II ICBM Launch Complex 373-5 Site and Smyrna Methodist Church.

 Upon entering Searcy, the county seat of White County, Highway 36 is known as the Beebe Capps Expressway, named for Searcy legislators Mike Beebe (who would later be elected Governor of Arkansas) and John Paul Capps, who were both instrumental in its construction.
 The route is a four-lane divided highway, with a two-way left turn lane (TWLTL) across most of the city.
 Highway 36 has an intersection with Highway 13 (Sunset Park Road / Honey Hill Road) along the western Searcy city limits before entering a residential area.
-In the city, Highway 36 has an intersection with US 67 Business (US 67B, Pleasure Avenue), passing Searcy Public Schools' Southwest Middle School before another intersection with US 67B (Main Street).
-East of the second intersection with US 67B, Highway 36 intersects Burks Drive, the entrance to Harding University, before entering an industrial area of the city and intersecting US 64/US 67/US 167 (Future I-57), a freeway providing access to Little Rock to the south and St. Louis, Missouri to the north.
-Highway 36 continues east to a junction with Highway 367 (Eastline Road).
+In the city, Highway 36 has an intersection with US 67B (Pleasure Avenue), passing Searcy Public Schools' Southwest Middle School before another intersection with US 67B (Main Street).
+East of the second intersection with US 67B, Highway 36 intersects Burks Drive, the entrance to Harding University, before entering an industrial area of the city and intersecting I-57/US 64/US 67/US 167, which provides access to Little Rock to the south and St. Louis, Missouri to the north.
+Highway 36 continues east to a junction with Highway 367 (Eastline Road), where it terminates.